RoStrap/Resources/README.md

 -- Procedurally generated tables: local RemoteEvents = Resources:GetLocalTable("RemoteEvents")
--- This is a hash table of all RemoteEvents ever accessed through GetRemoteEvent() on this machine, -- as well as all RemoteEvents that existed when Resources.GetRemoteEvent was first indexed -- e.g. {Chatted = [ReplicatedStorage.Resources.RemoteEvents.Chatted]}
+-- This is a hash table of all RemoteEvents ever accessed through GetRemoteEvent() on this machine, -- as well as all RemoteEvents that existed when Resources.GetRemoteEvent was first called -- e.g. {Chatted = [ReplicatedStorage.Resources.RemoteEvents.Chatted]}